fabiana2611/fabiana2611.github.io/_posts/2022/dec22/2022-12-05-message-queue.md

 <p style="text-align: justify;"><b>Sun Java System Message Queue</b>: Sun's implementation to the queue supporting point-to-point and publish/subscribe messaging models and synchronous and asynchronous messaging.</p>

-<p style="text-align: justify;"><b>Reliable Messaging</b>: JMS can use a <u>persistent messages</u> mode, which guarantees the message is not lost and consumed only once; or <u>non-persistent messages</u> mode, which can the message can be deliverd more then once and can be lost.
-The second one has better performance.</p>
+<p style="text-align: justify;"><b>Reliable Messaging</b>: JMS can use a <u>persistent messages</u> mode, which guarantees the message is not lost and consumed only once; or <u>non-persistent messages</u> mode, in which the message can be delivered more than once and can be lost.
+The second one has better performance..</p>

 <br />